Financial-Times/origami/README.md

 });
 ```

-Additionally, a second paramater can be passed to the toggle constructor or to the `.init()` function with a config object that has the following options:
+A second parameter can be passed to the oToggle constructor or to the `.init()` function with a config object that has the following options:

 * *target*: HTMLElement or selector of the element that will be toggled
 * *callback*: Function or content of a function as _string_ that will be executed every time a toggle happens.
 It has the following parameters:
     - State. 'open' or 'close'
     - Click event object if it comes from the event handler on the toggle

 ### Markup